Overview of TCP/IP

 2. Data Link Layer

 - Data Link Layer defines the format of the data on the network.
 Physical addressing is done in the Data Link Layer.
-MAC Address of source and destination are assigned to the data packet to form a frame.
+The data packet assigns MAC addresses of the source and destination to form a frame.

 3. Network Layer

 - In the network layer, the unit of communication is a Packet.
-This layer provides an IP Address of the source and destination to each segment to form a packet.
+This layer provides each segment’s IP Address of the source and destination to form a packet.
 In addition, the network Layer provides functions such as Logical addressing, i.e., IP Addressing, Path determination, and routing.
 Routing is a method of moving data packets from source to destination.

 - Based on the IP Address and mask, routing decisions are made in the network.
 At the same time, Path Determination is the process of choosing the best possible path for data delivery to the receiver.
 It uses OSPF protocols (Open Shortest Path First), BGP( Border Gateway Protocol), etc.